How Can I Get a Prescription Online?

 The Ryan Haight Act, enacted in 2008, is the most significant piece of legislation which regulates online prescriptions in the U.S. This law prohibits telemedicine providers such as telepsychiatrists from prescribing controlled substances--and other drugs with a potential for abuse--without first performing an in-person exam on the patient.
-There are a few exceptions to this law, such as when a patient's primary care physician is unavailable, and another physician reviews the patient's records and renews the patient's prescription online; or, when the patient is physically located within a hospital or clinic but the consultation with the prescribing doctor takes place remotely.
+There are a few exceptions to this law, such as when a patient's primary care physician is unavailable, and another physician reviews the patient's records and renews the patient's prescription online.

 All doctors who issue prescriptions to a given patient must be licensed by the medical board of the patient's state.
 Pharmacies must also be licensed within the patient's state, and they can only fill a prescription if they have a verified doctor's signature proving that the prescription is valid.
-Generally, this means that the prescribing doctor must have an established relationship with the patient.
 However, advances in telemedicine technology have made it possible for doctors to perform sufficient examinations virtually in many cases, such as cold and flu symptoms, allergies, and skin conditions.
 In a pinch, the patient-doctor "relationship" can now be established rapidly, enabling patients to obtain prescription drugs quickly and conveniently online.

 What does the future of online prescribing look like?